-- 6. Staff only take on First Aid duties if they feel confident to do so.
+- Staff only take on First Aid duties if they feel confident to do so.
 It is important that other tasks on which the First Aider is officially employed should be such as to allow him or her to leave them immediately and go rapidly to the scene of the emergency, without having to arrange for cover. - 7.
-The duties of a First Aider can be physically demanding and First Aiders should be free of any conditions which would affect their capability of carrying out the task. - 8.
-First Aid Certificates, recognised by the Health and Safety Executive, are valid for three years.
-First Aiders who allow their certificates to lapse are required to complete a full First Aid course, a written record is kept of the dates on which First Aiders receive their training and they are notified well in advance of the availability of refresher training courses.
-Houghton Conquest Lower School carries out annual First Aid refresher's for all staff. - 9.
-Only practising registered medical practitioners and practising nurses whose names are entered on Part 1, 2 or 7 of the Single Professional Register maintained by the United Kingdom Central Council for Nursing, Midwifery and Health Visiting can be regarded as First Aiders for the purposes of complying with the First Aid Regulations. - 10.
-The names and locations of First Aiders is displayed in the staffroom and known to all members of staff.
+The duties of a First Aider can be physically demanding, and First Aiders should be free of any conditions which would affect their capability of carrying out the task.

+- 8. First Aid Certificates, recognised by the Health and Safety Executive, are valid for three years.
+First Aiders who allow their certificates to lapse are required to complete a full First Aid course, a written record is kept of the dates on which First Aiders receive their training and they are notified well in advance of the availability of refresher training courses. - 9.
+Only practising registered medical practitioners and practising nurses who are part of the Single Professional Register maintained by the United Kingdom Central Council for Nursing, Midwifery and Health Visitors can be regarded as First Aiders for the purposes of complying with the First Aid Regulations. - 10.
+The names and locations of First Aiders are displayed in the staffroom and pre-school, and known to all members of staff.